-Finding a solution to a quadratic equation may appear daunting.
-Fortunately, you have this handy-dandy quadratic equation solver.
-All kidding aside, quadratic equations can be readily solved using the quadratic formula
+Compared to solving a linear equation, solving a quadratic equation is a more complicated task.
+However, you have this handy-dandy quadratic equation solver.
+All kidding aside, quadratic equations can be always solved using the quadratic formula

 , which is the same technique used by this quadratic equation solver.
 Try it, and it will explain each of the steps to you.
-The quadratic formula is written:
+Here is the quadratic formula:

-When you compute a solution to a quadratic equation, you will always find 2 values for x, called "roots".
+Solving a quadratic equation will always result in 2 solutions for x.
+These solutions are called roots.
 These roots may both be real numbers or, they may both be complex numbers.
-Rarely, these two roots may be the same, meaning there will only be one solution for x.
+Rarely, these two roots may be equal, resulting in one solution for x.

-We hope you find this quadratic equation calculator useful.
-We encourage you to plug in different values for a, b, and c.
-But we totally understand if you just want to use it to find the answers you're looking for.
+We this quadratic equation solver is useful to you.
+We encourage you to try it with different values, and to read the explanation for how to reach your answer.
+But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
 Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.